 This programme is delivered by experienced clinicians and educators.
 Successful completion of this two year programme leads to the award of an MSc Endodontics from the University of Central Lancashire (UCLan), a UK University well known as a provider of high quality clinical training and education.

 Applicants admitted onto the course will meet the following requirements:

 DBS: all potential students must undergo an enhanced DBS check prior to admittance to the programme.

 Applicants must provide evidence of their IELTS Level 7 certificate (or equivalent), GDC Certificate and Indemnity Insurance by either uploading a copy upon on-line application or providing a copy with their completed paper application.

-Register for our postgraduate advice events taking place on:
+Register for our postgraduate advice event taking place on Sunday 23rd June 2019.

 Please contact Course Enquiries with any queries regarding postgraduate study and research.

-You can apply for many of the postgraduate UCLan courses using our Online Application System.
+If you want to continue and apply now, you can apply for many of the postgraduate UCLan courses using our Online Application System.

 “Make no mistake – this course isn’t easy!
 If you just want to turn up, play with some endodontic toys, and get a degree, this isn’t for you.
 The course is a beautiful combination of the gaining of in-depth knowledge and the conversion of this knowledge into practical skills.
 And as the course goes on, the opportunity to take these skills on to the clinics – and to treat patients there – is a wonderful opportunity to turn this knowledge into practice.”

 BA Davids, MSc Endodontology student.